comit-network/rust-elements-consensus/README.md

 # elements-consensus

-This library provide native bindings to elements' consensus module and exposes it via a simple API.
+This library provides native bindings to elements' consensus module and exposes it via a simple API.